CPT-Jack-A-Castle/gateway-finder-imp/README.md

-This is a slightly improved version of an original [gateway-finder](https://github.com/pentestmonkey/gateway-finder) with python3 and support of IPv6
+This is an improved version of original [Gateway-finder](https://github.com/pentestmonkey/gateway-finder).
+New version rebuilt with python3 and support for files with MACs/IPs

 The homepage of original project is: [http://pentestmonkey.net/tools/gateway-finder](http://pentestmonkey.net/tools/gateway-finder)